Understanding the 4 Types of Psychopaths and Their Behaviors

 Studies suggest that about 1% of the general population may have significant psychopathic traits.
 This prevalence increases in certain professions.

 Some psychopathic traits, like charm and fearlessness, can be advantageous in fields such as business, politics, and law enforcement.
+In these environments, corporate psychopaths are individuals who exhibit these traits in the workplace, often achieving high levels of success.

 Many individuals with psychopathic tendencies function in society without engaging in criminal behavior.
 They may struggle with personal relationships but excel in high-pressure careers.